Öljaitü: Religion

 Öljaitü had been professing Buddhism, Christianity and Islam throughout his life.
 After succeeding his brother, Öljeitu became influenced by Shi'a theologians Al-Hilli and Maitham Al Bahrani.
 Although another source indicates he converted to Islam through the persuasions of his wife.
 Upon Al-Hilli's death, Oljeitu transferred his teacher's remains from Baghdad to a domed shrine he built in Soltaniyeh.
-Later, alienated by the factional strife between the Sunnis, Oljeitu changed his religion to Shi'ism in 1310.
+Later, alienated by the factional strife between the Sunnis, Oljeitu changed his school of thought to Shi'a Islam in 1310.
 At some point, he even considered converting to Tengriism in early 1310.
+Mamluk historian al-Safadi mentioned in his biographical dictionary Aʻyan al-ʻAsr that Oljeitu had once again became Sunni in the last few years before his death in the Ramadan of 716 AH.

 Legacy

 He oversaw the end of construction of city of Soltaniyeh on Qongqur-Oleng plains in 1306.
-In 1309, Öljeitu founded a Dar al-Sayyedah ("Sayyed's lodge") in Shiraz, Iran, and endowed it with an income of 10,000 Dinars a year.
+In 1309, Öljeitu founded a Dar al-Sayyedah ("Sayyed's lodge") in Shiraz, Iran, and endowed it with an income of 10,000 dananeer a year.
 His tomb in Soltaniyeh, 300 km west of Tehran, remains the best known monument of Ilkhanid Persia.
 According to Ruy González de Clavijo, his body was later exhumed by Miran Shah.